irean/EntraGovernance-Scripts/Logic Apps/Password Reset Logic App/README.md

 **Adding a new onboarding workflow ID** — click the `Is Onboarding Workflow` condition, add a new OR row, use the expression `triggerBody()?['data']?['workflow']?['id']` on the left side and paste the new workflow ID on the right.

 **Adding offboarding actions** — the False branch already includes reset to unknown password and revoke sessions.
 Add further steps as needed for your leaver process.

+**Changing the password complexity** — click `Generate Initial Password` or `Generate Expiry Password` to see the expression that generates the password.
+It uses a combination of `guid()`, `rand()`, and string manipulation to produce something that meets complexity requirements.
+Modify the expression if your tenant has specific password requirements beyond the defaults.

+**Changing the email template** — click the `Email Manager` step to open the sendMail action.
+The email body is written directly in the action — you can update the subject, the body text, and the formatting here without touching anything else.
+The password value is referenced as a dynamic expression so it will always pull through correctly regardless of what you change around it.
+Save when done.

 ---